systematic-magic/AgingPubMed/editorials_pdf.rst

 8.6.1.
 There is no standard for website references.
 Authors are allowed to accompany a web link with any information they think appropriate.

 8.6.2.
-Check that website link is valid (i.e. it points to the referenced web resources, rather to error or other not relevant page).
+Check that website link is valid (i.e. it points to the referenced web resources, rather to error or other irrelevant page).

 If the link is not valid, please contact author to provide a working link.